We’re told that a national debate about race relations is underway. We’re told this because no one has been asked.

 Do better.
 Be better.
 Achieve the country you claim to love, rather than loving the country you don’t even understand…

 Sorry, pal—collective guilt’s a two-way street.
 But if that’s your game then I, for one, am a fair measure younger than 240 years, and I don’t claim to love the country because I do not love it.
 I don’t hate it, either, I have no feelings for it one way or another.
 Why would I?
 I have a family.
 I have a dog I care about more than the abstraction called the United States of America with all its whites, blacks and in betweens who’d resent stepping over me if I lay gasping in front of them on the sidewalk.
 As a cultural designation?
 Fine.
 But as an object of allegiance or a franchise I’m invested in voluntarily?
 The only people who stand to gain from raising that hackneyed specter are grifters: “Do better, be better,” let’s you and him fight.
 Sorry brothaman, I ain’t got time and I ain’t got bus fare.
-You say people shun and suspect you for no good reason, but that don’t pass Occam, and neither the chicken nor the egg are relevant to my family’s wellbeing.

 But good luck being heard.
 You’ve certainly got all the influential publicists on your side.